 Car Accidents and Spine Injuries

-Car accidents are a common cause of injury to the spine.
+Car accidents are a common cause of spine injuries in Houston.
 Trauma to the spinal column in a collision can cause fractures that require immediate surgery to prevent further spinal cord damage.
 Spinal cord injuries causing paralysis are catastrophic injuries sustained in automobile crashes with long-term consequences for the victim.

 Sections of the Spine

 The spinal column is divided into four sections of vertebrae, any of which could sustain injury causing paralysis:

 - Thoracic vertebrae – in the upper back, attached to the ribcage

 - Lumbar vertebrae – in the lower back